|

 My Challenge To Google

 While researching the web for similar tools, I realized there is nothing similar out there.
-As I said above, there are numerous tools for finguring out the caloric content of individual foods, but when it comes to analyzing a whole day's caloric intake, one would have to register into a weight loss program or something similar to be able to access anything of this caliber.
+As I said above, there are numerous tools for figuring out the caloric content of individual foods, but when it comes to analyzing a whole day's caloric intake, one would have to register into a weight loss program or something similar to be able to access anything of this caliber.
 (Not a big deal if that is what your want to do, but be prepared to get regular emails from them once you register.)
-There is one exception - the Interactive Menu Planner from the Department of Health and Human Services.
-The idea is similar to my Food Calories Calculator, but the options are a lot less customizable.
-Out of each food group, you can only select a limited number of preset options.
+There is one possible exception - the Interactive Menu Planner from the Department of Health and Human Services.
+The idea is somewhat similar to my Food Calories Calculator, but the options are a lot less customizable.
 My counter uses USDA's food database, with close to 8,000 different foods to select from.

 Anyway, after putting this calorie counter together, I started wondering if it had a chance to get on the first page of Google results for "the food calories calculator", which is the name I chose for it.
 And how long it would take for that to happen.
 In theory, I think it's possible.
 As I said above, there aren't many other tools offering this service under free-access, anonymous conditions.
 In other words, it is unique and I think highly valuable content.
 But something is telling me Google won't do that, at least not until I get a ton of outside links to this page.
 By the way, if you have a site/blog and liked this page, I'd appreciate a link back with "the food calories calculator" as anchor text.